 - If not properly vented, the result can be carbon monoxide poisoning.
-Carbon monoxide is a colorless, odorless gas that can make you suddenly ill or even quickly cause death.
+Carbon monoxide is a colorless, odorless gas that can make you suddenly ill or even cause death.

 - Earthquake straps are a necessity, especially here in San Diego.
-If your gas water heater isn’t strapped in and it falls over, you will have an active gas line.
+An unstrapped water heater can fall, resulting in an active gas line.

 - Electric Water Heater:

-- The electrical heating elements are immersed in water and these elements can deteriorate with age and short out electrically to the water heater’s metal casing.
+- The electrical heating elements are immersed in water.
+These elements can deteriorate with age and short out electrically to the water heater’s metal casing.
 When this happens, it’s possible to receive a severe and perhaps fatal shock when touching the hot water heater’s housing or connecting pipes.

 - Everyone knows that water and electricity don’t mix!

 Why Require Permits

 A permit is actually an application for an inspection that allows a plumbing inspector to look at the installation to make sure it was installed properly.
 If not properly installed, the dangers can include: scalding, legionella bacteria growth, fuel gas leaks, ignition sources, fires, explosions, water leak damage/mold, structural stability and carbon monoxide asphyxiation.
 If someone other than a licensed plumber installs a water heater, there is the chance of making a mistake that can result in a dangerous or hazardous condition.

 Learn More and Contact Us

-If you suspect a problem with your water heater, how it was installed, or just need a peace-of-mind maintenance check, don’t hesitate to schedule an appointment with us here at 1-800-anytyme.
+Suspect a water heater safety issue, how it was installed, or need a peace-of-mind maintenance check, don’t hesitate to schedule an appointment with us here at 1-800-anytyme.
 We would love to help you out!
 Contact us via our contact form or call (760) 477-0072 to speak with a member of our team today!